 9. Bringing Stuffed Animals to your Bed

-Your kitty is a hunter by nature, and her instinct will probably kick in at dawn when you have a couple more hours of sleep left.
-She'll have an urgent need to bring you her "prey" and howl until you wake up to praise her for the errand she just ran for you.
+Your kitty is a hunter by nature, and their instinct will probably kick in at dawn when you have a couple more hours of sleep left.
+They’ll have an urgent need to bring you their ""prey"" and howl until you wake up to praise them for the errand they just ran for you.

 10. Staring You Down

 Another unique habit of your nocturnal resident is to stare forward, blankly, for no apparent reason.
 It's not so charming when you open your eyes to find your kitty sitting mere inches away from your face with laser-sharp focus.
-How long has she been staring at you?
-It's best just to get out of bed and not ask questions...
+How long have they been staring at you?
+It's best just to get out of bed and not ask questions.

-The funny things cats do to wake you up may not always be amusing in the middle of the night, but your furry family member's clever and creative methods reveal just how much thoughtfulness and love she feels for her pet parent.
+The funny things cats do to wake you up may not always be amusing in the middle of the night, but your furry family member's clever and creative methods reveal just how much thoughtfulness and love they feel for their pet parent.